 1. Grizzly G0561 Horizontal Band Saw – Best Overall

 The G0561’s horsepower and ¾” blade width set it above the competition.
-What kicked it to #1, though, was the sharpness and consistency of its cuts.
-Whether working with wood or metal, this saw squared perfectly, cutting at the same angle every time.
+The sharpness and consistency of its cuts kicked it to #1, however.
+Whether working with wood or metal, the Go561 squared perfectly, cutting at the same angle every time.
 Grizzly’s responsive customer service also grants it several bonus points.

 We only have one real issue with the G0561.
-Blade speed adjusts in steps, and changing the speed by changing the tension of the belt requires a lot of force — you really have to lean on it to adjust it successfully.
+The blade speed adjusts in steps, and changing the speed by changing the belt’s tension requires a lot of force; you have to lean on it to adjust it properly.

 2. JET 414560 HVBS 712D Deluxe Horizontal Bandsaw – The Runner-Up

 For our second-place finisher, we chose the JET HVBS-712D, an adjustable horizontal-to-vertical bandsaw.
-It’s a close competitor with the Grizzly G0561, featuring that model’s ¾” blade width and 7″x12″ capacity.
+It’s a close competitor with the Grizzly G0561, featuring that model’s ¾” blade width.
 In the vertical position, its built-in blade guides give it an 8″ capacity, while its large table helps balance workpieces in both settings.

-You’re here to see how these saws cut horizontally, though, and we’ve got good news in that department.
-We tested it by mitering 2x4s and cutting through metal bars, and found the blade wandered less than a tenth of an inch.
+You’re here to see how these saws cut horizontally, and we have good news in that department.
+We tested it by mitering 2x4s and cutting through metal bars and found the blade wandered less than a tenth of an inch.

 The HVBS-712D comes with useful extra features.
-Its blade guides are fitted with ball bearings, making them easy to adjust, the chip tray catches most chips and burrs, and the storage cabinet in the base is great for keeping your smaller tools accessible.
-It’s also got the standard coolant delivery system for cutting metal.
+Its blade guides are fitted with ball bearings, making them easy to adjust, the chip tray catches most chips and burrs, and the storage cabinet in the base is excellent for keeping your smaller tools accessible.
+It also has the standard coolant delivery system for cutting metal.

-In fact, the JET HVBS-712D is so close to the greatness of the Grizzly G0561 that we mainly marked it down for costing so much more.
+The JET HVBS-712D is so close to the greatness of the Grizzly G0561 that we mainly marked it down for costing so much more.
 There’s no reason to spend extra on a very similar product.
-We’ve also noticed that the coolant system is inefficient, and tends to splash.
+We also noticed that the coolant system is inefficient and tends to splash.

 3. WEN 3975 Band Saw – Best for the Money

-Band saws are an expensive business, so we get that some of you are just here to find the best horizontal band saw for the money.
-Look no further: the WEN 3975T is exactly what you want.
+Band saws are expensive, so we understand that some of you are just here to find the best horizontal band saw for the money.
+Look no further; the WEN 3975T is exactly what you want.
 This bench-top model is cheap, space-efficient, and boasts the best quality you’ll ever find for this price.

-The 3975T is capable of cutting cylindrical workpieces up to 5″ in diameter, or square pieces as large as 5″x4⅞”.
+The 3975T can cut cylindrical workpieces up to 5″ in diameter or square pieces as large as 5″ x 4⅞”.
 The blade can be adjusted from 0 to 60 degrees for bevel cuts.
 Its blade speed can be adjusted on a spectrum from 125 to 260 FPM.

-The low price is obviously a big draw, but the lightness and portability of the WEN 3975T are welcome traits too.
-Being small, manageable, and easy to carry around makes this the perfect horizontal band saw for amateurs and hobbyists.
-The two-year warranty is also nice.
+The low price is a big draw, but the lightness and portability of the WEN 3975T are welcome traits too.
+Since it’s small, manageable, and easy to carry around, The WEN 3975 is the perfect horizontal band saw for amateurs and hobbyists.
+The 2-year warranty is also nice.

-There is one drawback that makes the 3975T less of a bargain — it’s hard on blades.
+One drawback that makes the 3975T less of a bargain is that it’s hard on blades.
 The interior wheel design puts them under a lot of strain, wearing them out much faster than a similar model would.
 That same system makes this saw extremely loud when cutting; we recommend ear protection.

 4. Fox Shop W1715 Metal-Cutting Horizontal Band-Saw

-With ¾ HP and 110V, its motor is powerful enough to handle most materials, and the factory-installed blade holds up far better than those usually do.
-Its three cutting speeds (78 FPM, 108 FPM, and 180 FPM) aren’t very fast, and you can’t adjust the speed anywhere between them — but while it will take longer, this saw can get through any stock you feed it.
+With ¾ HP and 110V, its motor is powerful enough to handle most materials, and the factory-installed blade holds up far better than you’d expect.
+Its three cutting speeds (78 FPM, 108 FPM, and 180 FPM) aren’t very fast, and you can’t adjust the speed anywhere between them.
+However, while it will take longer, this saw can get through any stock you feed it.

 5. JET 414458 HVBS-56M Band Saw

-Last on our list of noteworthy horizontal band saws is another product from JET, who also made our runner-up saw.
+Last on our list of noteworthy horizontal band saws is another product from JET.
 The HVBS-56M is a mid-range saw mounted on an open stand, featuring a ½-HP, 115V/230V motor and a 5″x5¾” cutting capacity.
-You’ll find the full list of expected features here, including three blade speeds (80, 120, and 200 FPM), and a 45-degree bevel.
+You’ll find the full list of expected features here, including three blade speeds (80, 120, and 200 FPM) and a 45-degree bevel.

-None of the HVBS-56M’s specs are bad on their own; they just pale in comparison to its competitors.
+None of the HVBS-56M’s specs are bad on their own; they just pale compared to its competitors.
 For example, it’s hard to justify buying a band saw with a ½-HP engine when the Shop Fox W1715 gives you ¾-HP for a fraction of the price.

-One more aggravating flaw: like the WEN 3975, this band saw eats blades for breakfast, but unlike the WEN, it doesn’t cut straight.
+It seems as though most of the extra cost of this saw goes toward a pre-installed base, which isn’t worth it, especially when the allegedly heavy-duty base does not hold steady at all.
+Like the WEN 3975, the HVBS-56M eats blades for breakfast, but unlike the WEN, it doesn’t cut straight.
 JET is usually great, but this saw is one to skip.

 Buyer’s Guide – How to Purchase the Best Horizontal Band Saw

-Horizontal band saws can only cut material up to a certain size.
-Above that, it just won’t fit.
-You don’t want to discover that your lumber or metal is too big for your band saw after you’ve already dropped $1,000 on it.
-Luckily, maximum workpiece size is one of the first things listed in any horizontal band saw’s marketing material.
+Horizontal band saws can only cut material up to a specific size.
+You don’t want to discover that your lumber or metal is too big for your band saw after dropping $1,000 on it.
+Luckily, the maximum workpiece size is one of the first things listed in any horizontal band saw’s marketing material.

 - The average horizontal band saw has a capacity between 5 and 7 inches horizontally and vertically.

-Like most other power saws, it’s not that important that your horizontal band saw have the perfect blade on it right away — so long as you can replace it later.
-Instead, look for these traits in the blade on any band saw you might buy:
+Like most other power saws, your horizontal band saw’s factory-installed blade may be less than spectacular, but they’re inexpensive to replace.
+However,you can look for these traits in the blade on any band saw you might buy:

 - It should have the capacity to hold blades that are at least ½” wide, and ideally ¾”.
 Wider blades are easier to hold to a straight line.